AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Introduction

-Existing methods are mostly evaluated on synthetic datasets or on relatively short-length sequences~\cite{TENT,COTTA,AdaContrast} and as such it is not known how those methods will work in real-life scenarios.
+Currently, methods are mostly evaluated on datasets with artificial, unrealistic domain shifts or relatively short-length sequences~\cite{TENT,COTTA,AdaContrast}, hence it is unknown how those methods will work in real-life scenarios with natural domain shifts.
 Therefore, we adapt the autonomous driving benchmark CLAD~\cite{verwimp2023clad}, to the continual adaptation setting.
-Moreover, we use a SHIFT dataset~\cite{shift2022}, which is synthetically generated but is very realistic, provides very long sequences, and allows us to specifically control for different factors (time of day, weather conditions).
+Moreover, we use a SHIFT dataset~\cite{shift2022}, which is synthetically generated by utilizing the realistic autonomous driving simulator CARLA~\cite{carla}, provides very long sequences, and allows us to specifically control for different domain factors (time of day, weather~conditions).

-In the proposed evaluation setup, we find out that current approaches lack the required stability, as their performance significantly deteriorates compared to the source model, see Figure~\ref{fig:teaser}.
+In the proposed evaluation setup, we find out that current approaches lack the required stability, as their performance significantly deteriorates compared to the source model (Fig.~\ref{fig:teaser}).
 Additionally, we notice that they struggle to correctly estimate batch norm statistics with temporally correlated data streams and low batch sizes.
-In our method, we extend popular self-training framework~\cite{COTTA,TENT} with a small memory buffer, which is used during adaptation to prevent knowledge forgetting, without relying on heuristic-based strategies or resetting model weights that are often used~\cite{COTTA,SAR}.
-Thanks to using mixup data augmentation~\cite{mixup} relatively small number of samples are required.
-Furthermore, we develop a module for dynamic batch norm statistics adaptation, which interpolates the calculated statistics between those of pretrained model and those obtained during deployment, based on the intensity of domain shift.
+In our TTA method for an image classification task, we extend popular self-training framework~\cite{COTTA} with a small memory buffer, which is used during adaptation to prevent knowledge forgetting, without relying on heuristic-based strategies or resetting model weights that are often used~\cite{COTTA,SAR}.
+Thanks to using mixup data augmentation~\cite{mixup}, a relatively small number of samples is required.
+Furthermore, we develop a module for dynamic batch norm statistics adaptation, which interpolates the calculated statistics of the pre-trained model and those obtained during testing, based on the intensity of domain shift.
 We call our method AR-TTA, as we improve \textbf{A}daptation by using dynamic batch norm statistics and maintain knowledge by \textbf{R}epeating samples from the memory buffer combined with mixup data augmentation.
+As a result, our proposed method AR-TTA is simple, stable, and works well across a range of datasets with different shift intensities, when using small batches of data and over very long sequences.
+Our main contributions can be summarized as follows: \begin{itemize} \itemsep{0pt} \item We propose novel evaluation benchmarks for TTA based on autonomous-driving scenarios, which show significant limitations of existing TTA methods. \item Based on discovered vulnerabilities, we propose a TTA method that dynamically updates the batch norm statistics based on the intensity of domain shift and use small memory buffer combined with mixup data augmentation. \item Extensive evaluation shows that the proposed method obtains state-of-the-art performance on benchmarks with both artificial distortions and natural domain shifts. \end{itemize}